From Wikipedia and w3schools

 Now capture the browser request using burp suite.

-In response you can see the highlighted data show set –cookie: dvwaSession =1 more over HTTP 200 OK response from server side.
+In response you can see the highlighted data show set-cookie: dvwaSession =1 more over HTTP 200 OK response from server-side.

-According to developer each time a new sessionID will generate by server each time, but attacker sniff this session ID P38kq30vi6arr0b321p2uv86k0 for unauthorized login.
+According to the developer each time a new sessionID will generate by server each time, but attacker sniff this session ID P38kq30vi6arr0b321p2uv86k0 for unauthorized login.

-Next time we receive another session id when data is intercepted through burp suite i.e. PHPSESSID= gutnu601knp4qsrgfdb4ad0te3, again send this intercepted data into repeater to observe its response.
+Next time we receive another session id when data is intercepted through burp suite i.e. PHPSESSID= gutnu601knp4qsrgfdb4ad0te3, again send this intercepted data into a repeater to observe its response.

 But before we perceive its response, replace new PHPSESSID from old PHPSESSID.

 From the given image you can observe we have replaced the SESSION ID and then generate its response in which set-cookie: dvwaSession =6 and HTTP 200 OK response from server-side.